AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

    - From Nginx Proxy Manager dashboard, add this proxy:
      <img width="1249" height="674" alt="image" src="https://github.com/user-attachments/assets/9fc72a1e-28e1-4d59-9c8b-39ab9f63d480" />

+   - From SSL tab, also attach the uploaded certificate to your host.

 ii.
 Access the application at: https://dpdash.local/
    - Your browser will show a security warning because of the self-signed certificate.
 This is expected for local development.